PBS America: Availability

 PBS America was launched on 1 November 2011 (as PBS UK) on Sky and Virgin Media.
-On 23 August 2011, PBS UK launched a placeholder channel called Rosa on Sky channel 231, however they were able to acquire the more prominent channel 166 EPG slot from Information TV for use from launch.
+On 23 August 2011, PBS UK launched a placeholder channel called Rosa on Sky channel 231; however, they were able to acquire the more prominent channel 166 EPG slot from Information TV for use from launch.
 On 28 October 2011, a barker channel for PBS UK was added to Virgin Media channel 243.
 The cable operator has also secured the rights to offer PBS content on its video on demand service, including the Virgin Media Player.

 On 19 April 2012, the channel's Sky EPG slot was put up for sale, with seven-figure offers anticipated by broker Canis Media.
-While PBS UK wasn't closing, they were considering moving from the Entertainment genre to Documentaries.
+While PBS UK was not closing, they were considering moving from the Entertainment genre to Documentaries.
 On Virgin Media, the channel is already positioned in the equivalent Factual genre.
 On 16 July, Canis Media confirmed that PBS had received numerous offers for the slot but they had fallen below expectations.
 PBS decided to stay in the Entertainment genre, while remaining interested in moving genre and keeping the slot on the market.

 On 24 July 2013, PBS America moved to the Documentaries section on Sky channel 534, formerly used by Blighty, as part of a deal with UKTV.
 The exchange came about as Blighty was to be replaced on satellite by Drama, UKTV were required to exchange one of their documentary category slots for one in the Entertainment grid.
 PBS America returned into the top 100 channels on Sky following the EPG reshuffle of 1 May 2018, in which channels previously located in the Documentaries category were integrated in with those of the Entertainment sector.

-On 31 October 2015 it launched on Freesat.
+On 31 October 2015, it launched on Freesat.

-On 13 December 2017 PBS America was launched on Freeview.
+On 13 December 2017, PBS America was launched on Freeview.

-In July 2018 it was announced that the Channel 5-owned video on demand service My5 had reached a deal to include content from PBS America into its offering.
+In July 2018, it was announced that the Channel 5-owned video on demand service My5 had reached a deal to include content from PBS America into its offering.

 In the 4th quarter of 2019, a 24-hour +1 channel launched only on Freeview on channel 93.
-It requires a HD-capable receiver and one must be in the channel coverage area as well.
-PBS America increased its coverage to be nationwide but changed broadcasting hours to be 1pm-11pm after CBS Drama went full time.
+It required a HD-capable receiver and one must be in the channel coverage area as well, due to having been on the COM7 multiplex.
+This +1 channel would later be shut down on 30 June 2022 due to the closure of the COM7 multiplex.
+PBS America also increased its coverage to be nationwide but changed broadcasting hours to be 1pm-11pm after CBS Drama went full time.

+On 10 September 2024, the channel was made available in HD on Virgin Media.